What Is Conscious Sedation?

-Benefits Of Conscious Sedation
+What Are The Benefits Of Conscious Sedation?

 Unlike anesthesia, which is used to relieve pain or to put patients to sleep for complex procedures, sedation focuses on treating anxiety and helping patients feel comfortable so that they can receive the care they need to keep their mouths healthy.
 Local anesthesia is still administered in most cases to help create relaxing, pain-free treatment.

 Most dentists use conscious sedation, a state that lets patients feel relaxed while remaining awake and able to respond to commands.
 Patients will not remember most of the procedure with this sedation, but can still respond to commands by the dentist, ensuring that the procedure is performed as efficiently as possible.

 Conscious Sedation Treatments

 Conscious sedation may be administered using the following methods:

 Oral – Oral medication is the most commonly used form of sedation for dental treatments.
 Patients are given a prescription for a sedative to be taken the night before or an hour before the treatment to create a relaxed, anxiety-free state.

 Inhalation – Some patients may be sedated using nitrous oxide, also known as laughing gas, to achieve a relaxed sensation.

 Are There Any Side Effects Of Conscious Sedation?